 Larry first experimented with growing vegetables in bags that were each set up in their own individual plastic tote for sub-irrigation watering.
 After seeing kiddie pools on sale, he decided to try using those as the water containers, allowing him to grow several bags of plants together.

-First, the water is contained, so it is used more efficiently than the water used for plants that are grown right in the ground or in grow beds, which can create plenty of water waste and runoff.
+First, the water is contained, so it is used more efficiently than water used on plants that are grown right in the ground or in grow beds, which can result in water waste and runoff.
 A small amount of water is all that is needed to keep the bottoms of these bags moist.

 In areas that get plenty of rainfall, water would rarely have to be added to the pool.
 You wouldn’t want the water to get too high, however, so Larry suggests drilling some overflow holes or installing a float in the pool to keep the water level fairly low.
 He achieved phenomenal results with this system, growing tomatoes, tobacco, corn, and blackberries.

 The above picture shows the progress with the tomatoes after only a couple weeks.
-Below, the corn at the end of the season is over 8 feet tall – well above the estimated plant height given by the seed producer.
+Below, the bag-grown corn at the end of the season is over 8 feet tall – well above the estimated plant height given by the seed producer.